yell0wsuit/CutTheRope/README.md

-# Notice
+# Info

-This repository is archived.
-Please visit https://yell0wsuit.github.io/html5-games/ to explore the game's code or to play it.
+This repository hosts the files archived from old http://cuttherope.ie.

+For a better, enhanced and actively-developed version based on this version, visit https://github.com/yell0wsuit/cuttherope-cleanhtml5